vishalguptahmh/ios_cheat_sheet/README.md

 - if you have opened multiple screens and want to toggle in full screen one of them
    * select screen then `shit + contrl + cmd + enter`

+- Create Image Literal for xcode 13
+ * create code snipt > and paste this > #imageLiteral(

 ### simulator
 - landscape to portait : `cmd+right`